tagtogorg/tagtog-doc/projects.md

     </div>
     <div class="one-third-col">
       <div class="message">
         <strong>What is a dictionary?</strong> A simple list of terms with their synonyms.
 E.g. the model <code>Volkswagen Golf 7</code> is also known as <code>Golf Mk7</code>.
 This list facilitates NER, i.e. the <strong>automatic extraction of entities</strong> in text and their normalization.
-The <strong>normalization</strong> of entities is the process to identify a canonical unambiguous reference to an entity. <a href="https://www.tagtog.net/-doc/formats/EntityDictionaryTsv_v0_1">Dictionary format</a>.
+The <strong>normalization</strong> of entities is the process to identify a canonical unambiguous reference to an entity. <a href="/dictionary-format.html">Dictionary format</a>.
       </div>
     </div>
     <div class="two-third-col">
-      <p>The process of normalization <strong>facilitates the retrieval of information</strong>, e.g. How many error reports mention the vehicle <code>Golf Mk7</code>?</p>
-      <p>tagtog applies grammar rules to identify potential entities as plurals, tenses, etc.</p>
+      <p>When you create a dictionary, you don't to cover cases as plural, tenses, etc. tagtog uses the dictionary enties and applies <strong>grammar rules</strong> to identify potential entities doing such modificions for you.</p>
-      <p>In order to upload a dictionary, click on <code>New Dictionary</code> under the entity type name and Save it.
+      <p>In order to upload a dictionary, you first need to create a dictionary.
+Click on <code>New Dictionary</code> under the entity type name and Save it.
 Two options will show up: <code>Download Dictionary</code> and <code>Upload Dictionary</code>.</p>
     </div>
     <div class="one-third-col">
+      {% include message.html message="The process of normalization <strong>facilitates the retrieval of information</strong>, e.g. How many error reports mention the vehicle <code>Golf Mk7</code>?" %}
     </div>
     <div class="two-third-col">
     <p><strong>Upload/Replace</strong>: you can use this option to upload a dictionary file.
 If the file was uploaded previously, it will be replaced with the new dictionary.
-Once you have uploaded a dictionary, if you upload any text, in the web editor you can see how the entities are identified automatically.</p>
+Once you uploaded a dictionary, all new text imported is annotated automatically following the dictionary rules.</p>
     </div>
     <div class="one-third-col">
     </div>
     <div class="two-third-col">
       <p><strong>Download</strong>: you can use this option to download the dictionary being used in tagtog to your computer.
 This is very useful to make large edit operations and later replace the existing dictionary.</p>
+      <p>Dictionaries are <strong>automatically updated</strong> if a user adds new normalizations using the web editor. <a href="/webeditor.html#update-dictionary-from-annotation-editor">More information</a>.</p>
     </div>
     <div class="one-third-col">
     </div>